Print

 Instructions

 2. Shape the bagels.
-Get your dough out onto a lightly floured (use 1 tablespoon), flat surface and cut into 4 roughly equal pieces.
+Get your dough out onto a lightly floured flat surface and cut into 4 roughly equal pieces.
 You can weigh them if you want to get precise.
-Roll them out into ropes with your hands, approximately 15cm long.
-Join the ends to form a circular bagel shape and press the two ends of the dough together to seal.
+There are two ways you can form the bagels.
+You can roll them out into ropes with your hands, approximately 6″ long then join the ends to form a circular bagel shape and press the two ends of the dough together to seal.
+Or, form your dough into a rough circle, then press down with your hands to create a flatter disc.
+Use your fingers to make a whole in the middle, then gently stretch the dough out into a bagel shape.
 Place the bagels onto the prepared baking tray.

 3. Boil the bagels.
-This is an optional step BUT I find it creates a more authentic looking and tasting bagel.
-Classic bagels are boiled before they’re baked to help develop that gorgeously golden and chewy crust.
+This is an optional step BUT I find it creates a more authentic-looking and tasting bagel.
+Classic bagels are boiled before baking to help develop that gorgeously golden and chewy crust.
 All you have to do is get a large pot of water boiling on the stove (you’ll want enough water in there so the bagels will be fully covered).
 Lower the bagels into the water and give them a little nudge with a large wooden spoon or fish slice so they don’t stick to the bottom.
-You’ll know they’re ready once they float to the top.
-At this point, carefully flip the bagels over with your large spoon and let them boil for another 30 seconds.
-Use a fish slice to remove the bagels from the water and place back onto your lined baking tray.
+Boil for one minute, then carefully flip the bagels over with a fish slice, and let them boil for another 30 seconds.
+Use a fish slice to remove the bagels from the water and place them back onto your lined baking tray.

 5. Bake the bagels.
-Transfer the tray to the oven and bake for 25 minutes, until they’re looking golden brown and glorious.
+Transfer the tray to the oven and bake for 20 – 25 minutes, until they look golden brown and glorious.
 I like to rotate the oven tray halfway through to make sure they’re all cooking and browning evenly.
-Remove from the oven, then leave to cool for at least 15 minutes before slicing and devouring!
+Remove from the oven, then enjoy!

 Notes